christopheradriankusuma/CTF-Solution/NahamCon CTF/README.md

 ## #NahamCon2021
 #NahamCon2021 #awesome #cool #winning!
 Did you know that the hashtag has another much cooler name, called the "octothorp?"

-Perform some online reconnaissance to track down a flag for #NahamCon2021!
+Perform some online reconnaissance to track down a flag for #NahamCon2021!<br>
+POC:<br>
+Searching google dengan query `"#NahamCon2021" "flag"`, muncul di hasil pencarian teratas dari twitter.
+flag: `flag{e36bc5a67dd2fe5f33b62123f78fbcef}`

 ## Merch Store
 Check out our [Merch Store](https://nahamcon.com/merch)!
 A portion of the proceeds go to support Women in CyberSecurity @WiCySorg!